 “Pediatricians must have patience, common sense skills and good communication skills,” Scotten stressed.
 “Strong work ethic and honesty, in addition to good problem-solving skills and persistence, are important as well.”

-Ultimately, great communication skills enables Pediatricians to relay messages to parents, guardians and other healthcare staff members, as well as to help children understand what and why they are performing certain procedures or comprehensive examinations.
+Ultimately, great communication skills enables Pediatricians to relay messages to parents, guardians and other healthcare staff members, including Certified Nursing Assistants, Licensed Practical Nurses, Registered Nurses and Nurse Practitioners.
+Communication and interpersonal skills also help children understand what and why they are performing certain procedures or comprehensive examinations.
 These professionals should also possess problem-solving skills, helping them to come to diagnostic conclusions and establish appropriate treatment plans.
 Furthermore, Pediatricians should have time-management skills, ensuring that they meet each scheduled appointment during a day and complete the necessary paperwork.

 “You have to be pleasant and friendly and show the utmost of professional skills at all times as a Pediatrician.
 Being selfish or generally a jerk is just not tolerated in this role,” Scotten explained.
 “Over time this can cause pressure to be perfect and leads to one of the more common problems in medicine today, which is burn out.”

 To be a successful Pediatrician, these professionals must have great bedside manner.
 Caring for children in a healthcare setting can prevent many challenges, often due to these patients being scared or overwhelmed.
 Thus, being able to ensure them that there is nothing to worry about often proves very beneficial.

 Additionally, when working with child patients, Pediatricians should also remain patient, kind, compassionate and understanding.
 Being resourceful, analytical, detail-oriented and organized are other personality traits that make strong candidates for professionals in pediatrics.